Stop Blaming the Handoff — Your Delivery Model Is Broken

 Dependencies are often where hybrid delivery goes to die.

-They sit between teams, between systems, between environments, between releases, between business priorities, and between people who all technically agree while misunderstanding each other completely.
+They sit between teams, systems, environments, releases, business priorities, and people who all technically agree while misunderstanding each other completely.

 If dependencies are not visible early, they become blockers late.

-If dependency impact is not connected to release readiness, governance becomes strictly theater.
+If dependency impact is not connected to release readiness, governance becomes theater.

 If dependency decisions live in meeting notes, the organization is one vacation away from amnesia.